 Diamonds are forever; shows aren't -- Some movies and television episodes may only stay on Hulu for a limited amount of time, due to various business and legal reasons.
 Fortunately, you can set Hulu up to alert you when these shows are going to disappear soon, so you can watch them before they're gone.

-It's an ad, ad world -- Hulu often puts advertisements between some segments of a television episode or movie on Hulu, even if you have a Hulu Plus subscription.
+It's an ad, ad world -- Hulu often puts advertisements between some segments of a television episode or movie, even if you have a Hulu Plus subscription.
 Hulu says that they do this to keep their subscription price low, but it's still annoying.
 Deal with the ads as best as you can.

 Only in America -- Due to licensing restrictions, Hulu can only be accessed by Internet addresses in the United States (though there are some exceptions for military personnel abroad).
 There are some countermeasures to this policy (most of which are perfectly legal, and are how we were able to write this course from Canada!), but not all of them work all of the time.